Morgan Gibbs-White: Nottingham Forest

 On 19 August 2022, Gibbs-White signed for newly promoted Premier League club Nottingham Forest on a five-year contract, for a reported club record transfer fee of £25 million with another potential £17 million in add-ons.
 He scored his first goal for the club on 5 November 2022 in a 2–2 home draw with Brentford.
 On 28 May 2023, Gibbs-White was voted Nottingham Forest Player of the Season.

 During the 2023–24 season, Gibbs-White recorded ten Premier League assists and scored five goals, including the winning goal at home to Manchester United on 30 December 2023.
 On 1 February 2025, he scored a goal in his 100th match for the club in a 7–0 victory over Brighton.

 On 10 July, Sky Sports News reported that Tottenham Hotspur had triggered Gibbs-White's £60 million release clause in order to sign him, and that he was due to undergo a medical with them.
 The following day, it was reported that Nottingham Forest were consulting their legal team about potential legal action over what they believed was an illegal approach to Gibbs-White, and a potential breach in a confidentiality agreement over his release clause.
 On 26 July, Gibbs-White signed a new three-year contract with Nottingham Forest.
+Later that year, on 22 November, he netted a goal in a 3–0 away win over Liverpool, securing his club's first back-to-back wins at Anfield in 62 years.

+On 16 April 2026, Gibbs-White scored the only goal in a 1–0 victory over Porto in the Europa League quarter-final second leg, sealing his club's place in the semi-finals by winning 2–1 on aggregate.
+Three days later, he netted his first career hat-trick in a 4–1 win over Burnley.
+A month later, on 4 May, he sustained a head injury after colliding with Chelsea goalkeeper Robert Sánchez during a 3–1 away win, requiring stitches above his right eye.
+He concluded the 2025–26 season with a personal-best tally of 15 Premier League goals, finishing as his club's top scorer.